gaerae/awesome-algorithms-education/README.md

 - [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning)
 - [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code) - The idea is to present solutions to the same task in as many different languages as possible, to demonstrate how languages are similar and different, and to aid a person with a grounding in one approach to a problem in learning another.
 - [Code.org](https://code.org) - Anybody can learn.
-- [CheckiO](https://checkio.org) - online game for Python and JavaScript coders.
+- [CheckiO](https://checkio.org) - Online game for Python and JavaScript coders.
 - [HUST Online Judge System](https://github.com/freefcw/hustoj-neo) - Online Judge is a web application.

 ## License